ducksouplab/ducksoup/README.md

 sudo systemctl daemon-reload
 sudo systemctl restart docker
 ```
-- set the desired NVIDIA capabilities within the container thanks to [environment variables](https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec).
-Regarding DuckSoup, the `creamlab/bullseye-gstreamer` image has these variables set so this step should not be necessary
+- set the desired NVIDIA capabilities within the container thanks to a few [environment variables](https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec).
+Regarding DuckSoup, the `creamlab/bullseye-gstreamer` base image has these already set (so this step should not be necessary)
-- run container with GPU enabled:
+- run the container with GPU enabled:
 ```
 docker run --name ducksoup_multi_1 \
   --gpus all \